How Do Pensions And Life Insurance Work Together?

 Is It Better to Get Linked Cover?

 You’re all but guaranteed your state pension, though it’s often not enough.
-There’s a reasonable chance you have an ongoing employer pension, secondary pension, or some kind of SIPP.
+There’s a reasonable chance you have an ongoing employer pension, secondary pension, or some SIPP.
 You may also have other savings or retirement accounts.

 Linked Cover

-There’s not necessarily a single clean answer to this question.
+There’s not necessarily a single answer to this question.
 Some people will find that the maths works out and that the amount they pay into the policy to maintain that pension and cover will be valuable when they retire, allowing them to live at a higher standard of living.

 Other people, particularly those who don’t have a reason to invest in life insurance, find that it’s not as financially effective as adding more contributions to the state pension or to a normal SIPP.